What is BRCA?

 Which cancers, eh?

 Most notably, breast and ovarian cancer, but with BRCA2 there are also links to prostate and pancreatic cancer.
-With BRCA1&2 there is some evidence suggesting links to skin melanomas.
+With BRCA1&2 there is some evidence that suggests links to skin melanomas as shown in this recent study.
+More studies are needed to confirm this, but its always good to look after your skin, especially in the sun, and seek medical advice if you are worried.
 Sun cream up beauties.

 There is still research being carried out on BRCA.
 It was only discovered in the 1990s.
 We still have lots to learn about how it works (or doesn’t work!), and its links to specific cancers.